betaglot/plantabeta/docs/guide/Who/PotentialPlanter.md

 # Potential Planter

-> A person who wants to become a planter.
+> A person who wants to become a Planter.

-You're wondering if you want to become a planter
+You're wondering if you want to become a Planter

 How difficult is tree planting?